 Xfinity Flex Features

-An Xfinity Flex will give you many free apps, an Xfinity Voice Remote, and a free subscription to Peacock Premium (NBC’s streaming service).
+An Xfinity Flex will give you many free apps and an Xfinity Voice Remote.

 If you’re using the Xfinity Home Security system, you can stream video from your video doorbell and camera feed.
 You can also use the Flex to control your other Comcast Xfinity-compatible smart home devices.